-In the 1990's Purbeck Marble, extracted at Quarr farm by WJ Haysom and Son is processed along with Purbeck stone and Purbeck-Portland stone in their masonry workshops at St Aldhelm's Quarry and Lander's Quarry +
+Today, in the 1990's Purbeck Marble, extracted at Quarr farm by WJ Haysom and Son is processed along with Purbeck and Purbeck-Portland freestone in their masonry workshops at St Aldhelm's Quarry and Lander's Quarry +

 (Freshwater deposit) Slabs were used as early as the Bronze age.
 Records show a lean period in the 15th and 16th centuries with activity picking-up after the Great Fire of London (1666) trade then fairly steady until the downturn of the Great Depression in the 1920's.